pep-un/Oxomium/index.md

 The plan for the next vertion is the following:

-1. Simple Conformity management with ISO27001 and NIST sample dataset.
-2. Support of Action Plan
+1. Support of Actions and Actions Plan  attatche to an andit finginds, a non-conformity (or both).
-3. Executive dashbord and email notification for deadline management
+2. Executive dashbord and email notification for deadline management.
-4. Security survey for external suplyer (with magic link)
+3. Security survey for external suplyer (with magic link).
-5. Support of manual Indicator (KPI)
+4. Support of manual Indicator (KPI).
-6. Support of automatic Indicator with automatic data gatering from API
+5. Support of automatic Indicator with automatic data gatering from API.

 ### Contact